bracesoftware/DETUtils-Old/d_commands.md

 **How to use states?**
 ------------------------------------------
-- To use states, you need to use **GetCommandDebugState**.
+- To use states, you need to use **publics shown above**.
 Here's how to do it:

 ```pawn
 public OnCommandStateChange(playerid, cmdtext[], stateid)